Love Bullet: Other characters

+A high school student who is a classmate of Ito Kitano.
+They are match-made by Ito with the help of Koharu, Kanna, Chiyo, and Ena.

 Publication

 Written and illustrated by inee, the series began serialization in Media Factory's Monthly Comic Flapper magazine on October 5, 2023.
-It has been collected into a single tankōbon volume as of July 2024.
+Its chapters have been collected into two tankōbon volumes as of June 2026.

-During their panel at MCM Comic Con London 2025, Yen Press announced that they had also licensed the manga adaptation for English publication beginning in November 2025.
+During their panel at MCM Comic Con London 2025, Yen Press announced that they had licensed the manga adaptation for English publication, beginning November 2025.
+As of June 2026, one English-language volume has been released.